nshint/nshint.github.io/source/_posts/2019-04-08-testing-the-camera-on-the-simulator.markdown

 }
 ```

-When the detection happens, you can compute from framework-provided values, by implementing the following method from [`AVCaptureMetadataOutputObjectsDelegate`](https://developer.apple.com/documentation/avfoundation/avcapturemetadataoutputobjectsdelegate/1389481-metadataoutput) and say we want to exercise our program in a way that we ensure that the `CameraOutputDelegate` methods are properly called, given what
+When the detection happens, you can compute from framework-provided values, by implementing the following method from [`AVCaptureMetadataOutputObjectsDelegate`](https://developer.apple.com/documentation/avfoundation/avcapturemetadataoutputobjectsdelegate/1389481-metadataoutput).
+Say we want to exercise our program in a way that we ensure that the `CameraOutputDelegate` methods are properly called, given what `AVFoundation` provides.

-The problem here is that all of these classes are provided by the framework and you can't `init` them.

 ```swift
 final class CameraOutputSpy: CameraOutputDelegate {